Your Registration has been done successfully.

 The base village for this trek is Peth, which is also the reason why Kothaligad fort is sometimes called Peth fort.
 Although starting the walk from Ambivali village will be more rewarding.
 You will come across little nooks and crannies with water flowing in them.

-The path leading up to the fort is little steep but is quite easy.
+The path leading up to the fort is a little steep but is quite easy.
 Beginners can easily make the climb.
 As it will be the monsoon season you will encounter many beautiful waterfalls on your way, and see the pinnacle of the fort sometimes hiding amongst clouds.

 Now about the fort itself, the pinnacle is hollow from inside and a set of stairs from inside the pinnacle leads up to the top.
 Before the stairs are a series of caves, the largest cave has intricately carved pillars.
 This makes for a major attraction of this fort.
 Reveling between such beautiful things created by man has charms of its own.